Skip to Content

 The Great Hall at Fawsley Hall Country House Hotel

-At the hotel’s heart is the Great Hall, with the original Tudor stone fireplace and plenty of squashy sofas and oversized cushions to sink into, while idling away an hour or two reading the papers or playing one of the board games provided.
+At Fawsley Hall Hotel’s heart is the Great Hall, with the original Tudor stone fireplace and plenty of squashy sofas and oversized cushions.
+It’s the perfect spot to idle away an hour or two reading the papers or playing one of the board games provided.

-As we’d arrived early, we settled in with a cup of hot coffee, surrounded by wooden panelling and designer nic-nacs, watched over by portraits of the wives of Henry VIII, and a background of organ music – I could have been at Hampton Court.
+As we’d arrived early, we ordered a coffee, surrounded by wooden panelling and designer nic-nacs, watched over by portraits of the wives of Henry VIII, and a background of organ music.
+I could have been at Hampton Court.

-At one end a couple were discussing their wedding plans at Fawsley Hall with the events organiser, and behind us a shaved head girl listened to music through enormous headphones on her laptop – I wondered if she was a pop star I should recognise.
+At one end a couple were discussing their wedding plans at Fawsley Hall.
+At the other a shaved head girl listened to music through enormous headphones on her laptop – I wondered if she was a pop star I should recognise.
 Naturally, as I was incognito, no-one was paying me any especial attention!

 The Lake near Fawsley Hall Country House Hotel